CarmenLee111/Geofencing/README.md

 geofencing` is a simple tool for checking whether a GPS coordinates is inside of a geo-fence.
 Geo-fences can be generated using [Fence Editor](http://geo.jasparke.net/) and saved as json files.

-The algorithm is based on the solutions to the classic point-in-polygon problem with modifications to allow detection on the edge cases.
+The solutions to the classic point-in-polygon problem are implemented with one method modified to allow detection for edge cases.

+The detection allows the choices of different implementations or algorithms:
+- 'rc': naive implementation of ray casting
+- 'wn': native implementation of winding number
+- 'rc_vectorized': vectorized implementation of ray casting
+- 'wn_vectorized': vectorized implementation of winding number
+- 'wn_edge': modified winding number allowing detection for edge cases.

 # Installation on Mac or Linux
+Dependency: Python3+, numpy

 Clone the repository to your local file system.
 ```bash
 $ git clone https://github.com/carlee0/geofencing.git